EricLWang/self/Codex.md

 - Sharing this document *[passively]* is a great facilitator for genuine connection.
 - Maintaining this document is a rewarding introspective endeavor.
 - Externally recording my rules and beliefs frees up mental bandwidth.
+- Some beliefs are organically "synthesized" without much conscious thought or choice, others are deliberately created and self-indoctrinated
+- We have some degree of control over the ratio of the two aforementioned types of beliefs, and should exercise it to the fullest extent.
 - This document is always incomplete and out of da -.

 ### Type 2: Existence and Reality